sph-huynh/case-studies-eleventy/src/posts/experience-recruitment.md

 Some challenges I discovered after mapping out the recruitment processes were that:

-* Many candidates would ask for paid internships, when paid internships only made 1% of the avalible roles.
+* Many candidates would ask for paid internships when paid internships only made 1% of the available roles.
 * These people tended to never satisfy the visa requirements
 * Sometimes the recruitment team would select a group of candidates and place them into teams without identifying the skills needed.
-* The pipeline of talent was small - and many channels were untilised
+* The pipeline of talent was small - and many channels were utilised
 * The recruitment platform database was unorganised and without a clear process.

 Key numbers: